HCGB-IGTP/BacterialTyper/docs/source/devel/documentation.rst

 reStructuredText_ (ReST; ``.rst``).
 The docs configuration contains both ReST files that contain pages in the documentation and configuration files for Sphinx_.

+The Sphinx_ website also contains plenty of `documentation details concerning ReST`_ markup and working with Sphinx in general.

 .. ###############################################
 .. _docs-organization-folder: